 Capitalisation shares capitalise their entire earnings and retain all income in the Net Asset Value.
 Distribution shares declare dividends at the discretion of the Board of Directors, subject to Shareholders general meeting approval, and may pay them annually, except for distribution shares which pay dividends semi-annually or quarterly ("Semi-annual distribution" or "quarterly distribution" share).
-Whenever dividends are distributed to holders of distribution shares, their Net Asset Value per share will be reduced by an amount equal to the amount of the dividend per share distributed, whereas the Net Asset Value per share of capitalisation shares will remain unaffected by the distribution made to holders of distribution shares.
+Whenever dividends are distributed to holders of distribution shares, their Net Asset Value per share will be reduced by an amount equal to the amount of the dividend per share distributed, whereas the Net Asset Value per share of capitalisation shares.
 If a dividend is declared by the Company, it will be paid to each shareholder concerned in the Reference Currency of the relevant Class.